-This week (8th July) following our campaign, STA Travel issued a statement to say that the company has ‘discontinued the sale of San Fermin Festival tours in Pamplona’ – a fantastic victory for Pamplona’s Bulls.
+Last July, following a similar campaign, STA Travel issued a statement to say that the company has ‘discontinued the sale of San Fermin Festival tours in Pamplona’ – a fantastic victory for Pamplona’s Bulls.

 STA's decision to cease the promotion of the festival came less than two weeks after the League launched a new action asking supporters to contact STA’s CEO, John Constable and make their opposition known.
 Over 12,000 people took action by contacting STA Travel highlighting the cruelty of bull running and bullfighting.
 People shared our hard hitting film and also followed 'Bully' the bull with his visit to STA's flagship store in London.
 We could not have achieved this victory without your support, so thank you!

 STA Travel employs nearly 2,000 people in more than 200 branches across 12 countries, meaning this move will make an impact around the world.

 You can view STA's statement here.
 Whilst this is good news overall, the sad fact is it does nothing to help the bulls who will be chased through the streets of Pamplona this year, and who will be killed in the bull ring at the end of the day.
 However, it's a major step in helping the bulls of 2015 onwards, and in enforcing the Animal Welfare Guidelines.